top of page

 Remote Workers

-A: Not at this time, but AFGE Local 2883 has petitioned the Federal Labor Relations Authority to include otherwise eligible remote workers whose series is included in the bargaining unit and whose agency worksite would be campuses in the Atlanta Metropolitan Area or the Miami Port Health Station, Miami, Florida.
-The process can take some time, and we’ll update this response once a ruling has been made.
+Remote workers whose series is included in the bargaining unit and whose agency worksite would be campuses in the Atlanta Metropolitan Area or the Miami Port Health Station, Miami, Florida, you are now in the BU!

 685-Series Employees